-NCAPSA PI SIGMa alpha award
+NCAPSA -PI SIGMa alpha award

-The NCAPSA Pi Sigma Alpha Award for Undergraduate Mentoring recognizes outstanding faculty members who have made a meaningful contribution to their students, their institution, or their profession through their work to mentor undergraduate students.
+The NCAPSA-Pi Sigma Alpha Award for Undergraduate Mentoring recognizes outstanding faculty members who have made a meaningful contribution to their students, their institution, or their profession through their work to mentor undergraduate students.
 It is awarded annually in the Fall.
 Recipients of the award receive a prize of $250.

 Nominees for the award must be faculty members from the District of Columbia, Maryland, Virginia, Pennsylvania, Delaware, or West Virginia.
 Nominees are not required to be members of NCAPSA or Pi Sigma Alpha, but nominators must be a member in good standing of at least one of those organizations.
 Self-nominations are allowed.